JSON Path Query Tool

 Key Features

-Real-time query execution as you type with automatic formatting.
+Real-time query execution as you type with automatic JSON formatting in the output.

-Supports dot notation, bracket notation, wildcards, and slices.
+Supports dot notation, bracket notation, wildcards, array slices, and recursive descent operators.

 All processing happens locally in your browser.
-Data never leaves.
+Data never leaves your device.

 Frequently Asked Questions